microsoftgraph/msgraph-sdk-powershell/src/Devices.CorporateManagement/Devices.CorporateManagement/docs/v1.0-beta/Update-MgDeviceAppMgtEnterpriseCodeSigningCertificate.md

 ```

 ### -ContentInputFile
-Input File for Content (The Windows Enterprise Code-Signing Certificate in the raw data format.)
+Input File for Content (The Windows Enterprise Code-Signing Certificate in the raw data format.
+Set to null once certificate has been uploaded and other properties have been populated.)

 ```yaml
 Type: System.String